haq/mapcha/README.md

   # Hide other players when the player is completing the captcha.
   hide_players: true

+  # Blind the player while they are completing the captcha.
+  blind_player: true

   # Allows the player to only complete the captcha once per server restart.
   cache: true
 ```